iljadedeiko/laravel-students-in-groups/README.md

-# Application for the teacher to assign students to groups for the project using Laravel framework.
+# Application for the teacher to assign students to groups for the project using Laravel framework

 <h2>Used Technologies</h2>
 - PHP 8.1.2 <br>